 Alan Hale's research interests include the search for planets beyond the solar system, including those which might have favorable environments for life; stars like the sun; minor bodies in the solar system, especially comets and near-Earth asteroids; and advocacy of spaceflight.
 He is primarily known for his work with comets, which has included his discovery of Comet Hale-Bopp in 1995 and his participation in the International HalleyWatch during the return of Halley's Comet in 1986.
 In recent years he has worked to increase scientific collaboration between the U.S. and other nations, including Iran (wherein he led two delegations of American scientists, students, and educators to that country, one of these efforts being held in conjunction with the August 11, 1999 total solar eclipse), Zimbabwe, and Lebanon.
 As a result of these efforts in 2009 he was named the New Mexico state finalist in that year's "Above and Beyond" Awards program (the civilian equivalent of the Congressional Medal of Honor).

 Besides his research activities, he is an outspoken advocate for improved scientific literacy in our society, for better career opportunities for current and future scientists, and for taking individual responsibility to make ours a better society.
 He has written for such publications as Astronomy, the International Comet Quarterly, the Skeptical Inquirer, Free Inquiry, and the McGraw-Hill Yearbook of Science and Technology, and he writes a weekly newspaper column entitled "In Our Skies" (which has recently been compiled into an e-book available on CD) as well as a monthly column entitled "Hale to the Stars."
 He is the author of Everybody's Comet: A Layman's Guide to Comet Hale-Bopp (High-Lonesome Books, 1996), is a frequent public speaker on astronomy, space, and other scientific issues, and from 2004 to 2006 was host of a weekly radio program, "The Other Side of the Sky" (the precursor to Earthrise Radio).
 He has recently become involved with the Icarus Interstellar project and has also been asked to serve on the Advisory Board for Deep Space Industries, which seeks to extract and mine resources from asteroids.

 Alan Hale lives in the Sacramento Mountains outside of Cloudcroft, New Mexico.
-He has two sons, Zachary and Tyler, both of whom are (or soon will be) away at college.
+He has two sons, Zachary and Tyler, both of whom are away at college.
 He is a member of the local acting troupe, the Cloudcroft Light Opera Company, and has been known to play the villain on a few occasions.
 On clear nights he can often be found making observations of the latest comets or other astronomical phenomena.
 When he is not engaged in his astronomical activities he enjoys running up and down the mountain roads, hiking in the hills, listening to the latest rock 'n roll music, and watching football games.
 BACK